 3. Supranational democracy

-- Sorace, M. (forthcoming) European Parliament: Debating in a Legislature with Competing IncentivesThe Politics of Debate in the European Parliament in: Back, H. et al. Politics of Debate in Democracies, Oxford University Press
+- Sorace, M. (2021) European Parliament: Debating in a Legislature with Competing IncentivesThe Politics of Debate in the European Parliament in: Back, H. et al. Politics of Debate in Democracies, Oxford University Press

 - Sorace, M. (2018) Legislative Participation in the EU: An analysis of questions, speeches, motions and declarations in the 7th European Parliament European Union Politics, 19(2) 299–320